ADRIC’s National Designations for Mediators

 - Observation by and approval of the Regional Assessment Committee (RAC) (at least three Chartered Mediators – the“Assessors”) of the applicant conducting an actual mediation or a mediation role play as a sole mediator.

-Please contact your Regional Affiliate for Application Forms, Filing fees and any specialized Criteria:
+Please contact the follow Regional Affiliate for their Application Forms as they may have specialized Criteria:

 If you wish to type in the document, ensure you have saved it to your computer before you start and again after you have completed it, then print or email it to us.
 You will require Adobe Reader, available here: http://get.adobe.com/reader/.